Tall and soft, flaky and buttery, infused with fresh herbs and garlic Cheddar Cheese Biscuits Recipe! They are ready in 20 minutes tops.

 Which cheese is best for biscuit?

-And hard cheese would work well in a biscuit dough.
+Any hard cheese would work well in a biscuit dough.
 You don't want to use soft cheeses here.
-I like to use sharp cheddar cheese for these biscuits.
+I like to use sharp cheddar cheese for this recipe.

 - Work cold butter into dry ingredients to form pea size crumbs (flour, baking powder and salt)